Macro-Somali languages

 The Macro-Somali or Somaloid languages, or (in the conception of Bernd Heine, who does not include Baiso) Sam languages, are a branch of the Lowland East Cushitic languages.
-They are spoken in Somalia, Djibouti, eastern Ethiopia, and northern Kenya.
+They are spoken in Somalia, Djibouti, Somaliland, eastern Ethiopia, and northern Kenya.
 The most widely spoken member is Somali.

 Languages

 Heine, 1978

 The primary division is between Rendille versus the remaining languages, for which Heine proposes the terms "Eastern Sam" or "Dad".
 In this proposal, Baiso forms a Northern branch of Omo–Tana.